DoubleML/doubleml-for-py/CONTRIBUTING.md

 DoubleML is a community effort.
 Everyone is welcome to contribute.
-All contributors should adhere to this contributing guidelines and our [code of conduct](https://github.com/DoubleML/doubleml-for-py/blob/main/CODE_OF_CONDUCT.md).
+All contributors should adhere to these contributing guidelines and our [code of conduct](https://github.com/DoubleML/doubleml-for-py/blob/main/CODE_OF_CONDUCT.md).
 The contributing guidelines are particularly helpful to get started for your first contribution.